-Fair value is based on available public market information or, when such information is not available, estimated using present value techniques and assumptions concerning the amount and timing of future cash flows and discount rates which factor in the appropriate credit risk.
+Fair value is based on available public market information or, when such information is not available, estimated using fair valuation techniques (incl. option pricing models and present value models) which include assumptions concerning the amount and timing of future cash flows and/or debt conversions, discount rates which factor in the appropriate credit risk, as well as historical volatility rate assumptions as applicable.
 The carrying values of cash and cash equivalents, accrued interest receivable, restricted cash, accounts payable, accrued liabilities and due to related parties approximate their fair values due to their short-term nature.

-12. MANAGEMENT OF CAPITAL
+11. MANAGEMENT OF CAPITAL